AlbedoWang/albedowang.github.io/_pages/about.md

 Personal Information
 ======
 I'm an undergraduate student in the School of Cyber Security, University of Science ad Technology of China(USTC).
-My current research interets span Digital Watermark , Generative Model Security and Privacy Protection.
+My current research interets span LLM Server System , Distributed System and Machine Learning Compiler.
-Meanwhile, I'm looking for a **2024 Spring Research Position** and a **Summer Research position**
+Meanwhile, I'm a remote intern in [PICASSO Lab](https://picassolab.squarespace.com) at UC San Diego and will do in-person research during summer vacation

 Contacts
 ======